lethang7794/fcj-serverless-with-cdk-workshop/content/300-cdk-fundametals/320-cdk-project-structure/_index.md

     constructor(scope: Construct, id: string, props?: StackProps) {
       super(scope, id, props);

-      const queue = new sqs.Queue(this, "CdkWorkshopQueue", {
+      // 4.1 Define a queue with sns construct const queue = new sqs.Queue(this, "CdkWorkshopQueue", {
         visibilityTimeout: Duration.seconds(300),
       });

-      const topic = new sns.Topic(this, "CdkWorkshopTopic");
+      // 4.2 Define a topic with sns construct const topic = new sns.Topic(this, "CdkWorkshopTopic");

-      topic.addSubscription(new subs.SqsSubscription(queue));
+      // 4.3 Define a subscription with subs construct topic.addSubscription(new subs.SqsSubscription(queue));
     }
   }